 The data collected from registered and non-registered users of the CS TRACK project fall within the scope of the standard operation of research projects funded under H2020.

-The researchers of the CS TRACK project comply with industry standards of data privacy, specifically the provision of the European Union’s General Data Protection Regulation (GDPR) for “data subject rights” which include (a) notice of breach; (b) right of access; (c) right to be forgotten; (d) data portability; and (e) privacy by design.
-The GDPR also allows for the recognition of the “public interest in the availability of the data”, which is of relevance to those involved in maintaining, with the greatest possible integrity, the public record of scholarly publications.
+The researchers of the CS TRACK project comply with industry standards of data privacy, specifically the provision of the European Union’s General Data Protection Regulation (GDPR) for “data subject rights” which include (a) notice of the breach; (b) right of access; (c) right to be forgotten; (d) data portability; and (e) privacy by design.
+The GDPR also allows for the recognition of the “public interest in the availability of the data, ” which is relevant to those involved in maintaining the public record of scholarly publications with the greatest possible integrity.

 Who is responsible for the data?

 - The person responsible for the processing is the IP of the Ciberimaginario Research Group of Rey Juan Carlos University.

 What information do we collect and for what purpose do we process your data?

 - Send communications about the results of the project and the activity of the community.

 - Guide users on models of community participation.